hujhax/austin-improv-wiki/Theatresports.md

 ***Theatresports* (mainstage run)** refers to the May 2013 Mainstage run of [[Wikipedia - Theatresports|the traditional 'improv contest']] format from [[Wikipedia - Keith Johnstone|Keith Johnstone]].

 ## Summary
-Theatresports is an improv show in which two teams of improvisors challenge each other to a series of shortform games.
+Theatresports is an improv show in which two teams of improvisors challenge each other to a series of improv games, improvised scenes, and other, less classifiable feats.

 A group of judges award points, set special 'judges' challenges', and cut short scenes that are boring.